Disordered Parity Anomalous Semimetal

-To conclude, the PAS appears in the disordered semi-magnetic structure based on numerical calculation of the Hall conductivity and local DOS, and can be understood very well in the framework of the effective medium theory.
-We demonstrate that strong disorder not only leads to a topological transition from the PAS to DM phase, but also drives a BI into the PAS phase.
-Our findings unequivocally illuminate the genesis of half-quantized Hall phase in both topologically trivial and non-trivial cases, substantiates the paradigm of disorder-driven topological phase transition, and provide a sturdy foundation for the exploration and development of half-quantized Hall effects in quantum materials and devices.
+\textit{Conclusion}---To conclude, the PAS is induced by disorder in the semi-magnetic structure based on numerical calculation of the Hall conductivity and local DOS, and can be understood very well in the framework of the effective medium theory.
+We demonstrate that strong disorder not only leads to a topological transition from the BI to PAS phase, but also creates a single chiral gapless Dirac cone.
+Our findings unequivocally illuminate the genesis of half-quantized Hall phase in a topologically trivial narrow-gap band insulator film, substantiates the paradigm of disorder-driven topological phase transition, and provide a sturdy foundation for the exploration and development of half-quantized Hall effects in quantum materials and devices.